appletea233/Temporal-R1/README.md

 [2025/3/20] 🔥 The xxx has been released!
 Please check our huggingface repo. [[Checkpoints](https://huggingface.co/datasets/)]

 ## Experimental Setting
-* Training-Framework: We utilize the [Easy-R1](https://github.com/hiyouga/EasyR1) framework and contribute through code and bug fixes.
+* Training-Framework: We utilize the [Easy-R1](https://github.com/hiyouga/EasyR1) framework and contribute to video training.
 * Model: We select [Qwen2.5-VL-3B](https://huggingface.co/Qwen/Qwen2.5-VL-3B-Instruct) as base model.
-* Dataset: Charades, ActivityNet-tvg and ActivityNet-rtl.
+* Dataset: Charades and ActivityNet-tvg.

 ## Installation Guide
 ```